cbalint13/usb-evp/README.md

 USB stick for **Event Packet** (over LoRa) with integrated antenna on ISM 868/915 bands.

-Exposes a generic USB HID interface by MCP2210, enabling OS & driver agnostic access from userland.
+Exposes a generic USB HID interface by MCP2210 directly enabling OS & driver agnostic access from userland.

 It have a minimal BOM (bill of materials).
 ![OVERVIEW-3D-SCHD](docs/images/USB-EVP-LORA-SCH-KICAD.png)